-In partnership with the Military Science Department at Indiana University of Pennsylvania (IUP), Clarion University offers qualified students the opportunity to earn a commission as an officer in the United States Army.
-The Reserve Officers' Training Corps (ROTC) Program provides leadership training that students can apply throughout their careers regardless of major.
+In partnership with the Military Science Department at Slippery Rock University of Pennsylvania (SRU), Clarion University offers qualified students the opportunity to earn a commission as an officer in the United States Army.
+The Reserve Officers’ Training Corps (ROTC) Program provides leadership training that students can apply throughout their careers regardless of major.

 117 Becht Hall